Chengara struggle: Beginning

-In 2001, the Adivasis in Kerala had led a month-and-a-half-long struggle under the banner of the Adivasi Gotra Mahasabha led by tribeswoman C.K.
-Janu and had attracted global attention.
-The demand then was that 45,000 landless Adivasi families be provided five acres each of cultivable land.
-The government of Kerala then had said that land would be identified and a recommendation would be made to the Union government that Adivasi lands be included in the Fifth Schedule of the Constitution so that the land could be alienated at a later date.
-The promise of land assignment has been met partially.
+In 2001, the Adivasis in Kerala had led a month-and-a-half-long struggle under the banner of the Adivasi Gotra Mahasabha, led by tribeswoman C.K.
+Janu, and had attracted global attention.
+The demand was that 45,000 landless Adivasi families be provided five acres each of cultivable land.
+The government of Kerala then said that land would be identified and a recommendation would be made to the Union government that Adivasi lands be included in the Fifth Schedule of the Constitution, so that the land could be alienated at a later date.
+This promise of land assignment has been met partially.